WinstonHar/Ros2BridgeMobile/README.md

 # Ros2BridgeMobile

 ## Description
 Ros2BridgeMobile is an Android application that allows you to send messages from your mobile device to a ROS 2 client via rosbridge.
-It supports publishing standard and geometry messages, as well as using controller input for remote robot control.
-The app provides a user-friendly interface for connecting to a ROS 2 network, sending custom messages, and subscribing to topics in real time.
+It supports publishing, subscribing, and managing custom messages, services, and actions directly from an android mobile device.
+The app supports standard, geometry, and custom protocol messages, controller/gamepad input, reusable message templates, and dynamic topic discovery.

 Key features:
-- Connect to a ROS 2 network using rosbridge protocol
+- Connect to ROS 2 networks using rosbridge protocol
-- Publish to any topic with custom or standard message types
+- Publish to any topic with custom, standard, geometry, or protocol-based message types
-- Save and reuse message templates
+- Save, edit, and reuse message templates and custom publisher buttons
-- Subscribe to and view live ROS 2 topics
+- Subscribe to and view live ROS 2 topics with dynamic topic/type discovery (including image support)
-- Use Android device controller/gamepad input to control robots
+- Import and manage custom .msg, .srv, and .action protocols with UI configuration
-- Compose and send geometry_msgs and std_msgs interactively
+- Compose and send geometry_msgs, std_msgs, and custom messages interactively
+- Manage and assign controller/gamepad inputs for remote robot control
+- Service and action call support with queuing, status tracking, and result handling
-- View message history and manage reusable message buttons
+- View and manage message history, custom publishers, and protocol actions
+- Jetpack Compose tab for interactive message history and UI navigation
+- Persistent storage for user preferences, custom actions, and publishers
+- Modern UI with fragment switching, dropdowns, and configuration panels

-The app is built with Kotlin, Jetpack Compose, and Android best practices.
-It leverages OkHttp for networking and kotlinx.serialization for message handling.
+Built with Kotlin, Jetpack Compose, and Android best practices.
+Networking uses OkHttp; message handling uses kotlinx.serialization and Gson.

 ## Table of Contents
 - [Description](#description)